scull7/result-type-simple/README.md

 and the second when Result.isOK is true.
 Both functions will receive the Result object's value.

+### `chain` (Result a -> Result b) -> Result a -> Result b

+Given a function that returns a result map the unwrapped result value to the input of that function.
+The given function is responsible for returning a Result object.
+This can effectively be used as an unwrap function.

 ### `curry` (a -> a) -> Result (really, it's just a guess at best)

 Enables you to curry the `map` and `either` functions with the curry library